claresudbery/ElevatorKata01/README.md

 	- If you've reached the end of an upwards or downwards series of actions, just wait until someone has exited the lift, then change direction
 		- needs to have awareness of people entering / leaving lift
 		- might need to know the difference of arriving somewhere in order to deliver someone, and arriving somewhere in order to pick someone up
+If somebody calls the lift while it is stopped on a floor, it will start moving again
+	This test is written (When_lift_is_called_while_already_stopped_somewhere_else_it_will_respond_to_the_new_request), but...
+		At some point we will need to add something in which understands that first it needs to make sure that it has opened the doors and given people a chance to enter
+		Also maybe we need to detect whether somebody is literally in the process of entering / leaving the lift before closing the doors??
+		I think this would lead us to split this test into two versions:
+			If somebody calls the lift while it is stopped on a floor because somebody called it there, it will start moving again If somebody calls the lift while it is stopped on a floor because somebody has just exited the lift, it will start moving again

 Possible technologies for a UI:
 	recommended by Braithers:
 		Ruby + Sinatra